Rail transport in Namibia: Recommissioning of the Aus-Lüderitz Line

-The railway to Lüderitz is now complete and is now being evaluated for freight traffic use.
-The first test train to Luderitz Via Aus arrived on October 10, 2018.
+The railway to Lüderitz is now complete and after being evaluated for freight traffic use has been put into commercial use, mainly transporting manganese ore.
+The first test train to Luderitz via Aus arrived on October 10, 2018.
 According to the Karas Region Chancellor Jan Scholtz, Passenger service to Luderitz will commence once it is determined that there is sufficient demand for it, but for the time being it is not being considered.